-One year after riding a late invitation to summer camp all the way to a roster spot at the 2016 World Juniors, Thomas Chabot returns to Team Canada in a leading role.
+A year after riding a late invite to summer camp to a roster spot at the World Juniors, Thomas Chabot returns as a leader.

 An unlikely Memorial Cup overtime hero in 2015, Anthony Cirelli hopes to make his next mark at the 2017 World Juniors.